Plagiarism: Sanctions for student plagiarism

 In the academic world, plagiarism by students is usually considered a very serious offense that can result in punishments such as a failing grade on the particular assignment, the entire course, or even being expelled from the institution.
 The seriousness with which academic institutions address student plagiarism may be tempered by a recognition that students may not fully understand what plagiarism is.
 A 2015 study showed that students who were new to university study did not have a good understanding of even the basic requirements of how to attribute sources in written academic work, yet students were very confident that they understood what referencing and plagiarism are.
 The same students also had a lenient view of how plagiarism should be penalised.

 For cases of repeated plagiarism, or for cases in which a student commits severe plagiarism (e.g., purchasing an assignment), suspension or expulsion may occur.
 There has been historic concern about inconsistencies in penalties administered for university student plagiarism, and a plagiarism tariff was devised in 2008 for UK higher education institutions in an attempt to encourage some standardization of approaches.

-Plagiarism Detectors and Copyright Problems

-However, to impose sanctions, plagiarism needs to be detected.
+The Open University in the UK has also noted that students who make their work available to others will be seen as "demonstrat[ing] poor academic conduct" and that such enabling action may also open up students to penalties within their institution.

+Impact of technology

+Expanding accessibility and usage of the internet has a positive correlation with plagiarism.
+However, a Croatian study found that students were not more likely to plagiarize when using an electronic-writing medium.
+Easy access to information has made it much simpler for students to copy and paste information from the internet without crediting the original author.
+Educational institutions often emphasize the importance of originality, proper citation, and academic integrity to combat plagiarism.
+They implement policies, educational programs, and tools like plagiarism detection software to discourage and detect instances of plagiarism.
+A 2012 survey of U.S. high schools found 32% of students admitted to copying an assignment from the Internet.

+Plagiarism detection

 Strategies faculty members use to detect plagiarism include carefully reading students work and making note of inconsistencies in student writing and of citation errors, and providing plagiarism prevention education to students.
-It has been found that a significant share of (university) teachers do not use detection methods such as using text-matching software.
+It has been found that a significant share of university instructors do not use detection methods such as using text-matching software.
 A few more try to detect plagiarism by reading term-papers specifically for plagiarism, although the latter method might be not very effective in detecting plagiarism – especially when plagiarism from unfamiliar sources needs to be detected.
 There are checklists of tactics to prevent student plagiarism.